Landscaping License: How to Become a Certified Landscaping Contractor in the U.S. (State-by-state)

 The cost of getting your landscaping license changes depending on the state you live in.
 Some states have no licensing requirements or associated fees, while others, like California, have fees that range from $450 to over $1,000, depending on related specialty licenses.

-Getting your landscaping license has a major impact on your earning potential for states that regulate the industry.
+Getting your landscaping license has a major impact on your earning potential in states that have professional regulation.

 For example, the average entry-level landscaper earns about $26,800 annually.
 With a full landscaping contractor license and more experience, you stand to earn around $35,300—that includes states that have no licensing requirements whatsoever.
 On top of that, you can earn even more by starting your own landscaping business.

-If you want to learn more about how much landscaping professionals command in terms of salary across the U.S., make sure you check out our comprehensive salary guide.
+If you want to learn more about how much landscape professionals earn in terms of salary across the U.S., make sure you check out our comprehensive salary guide. -